 At Cafe Mogador, founder Rivka Orlin challenges culinary boundaries with her Moroccan-inspired dishes.
 After being around for three decades in the East Village they decided to expand to a second location in Williamsburg.
 On the menu you’ll find a ton of tasty dishes like couscous, kebabs, and hummus.

-When Amanda Cohen isn’t cheffing it up at Lekka Burger, you can likely find her at her Lower East Side eatery Dirt Candy.
-This restaurant serves nothing but vegetables on their regularly changing menu, and their goal is to make them taste better than anything you’ve ever had before (which we definitely think they succeed at).
+At Dirt Candy chef Amanda Cohen serves nothing but vegetables on their regularly changing menu, and their goal is to make them taste better than anything you’ve ever had before (which we definitely think they succeed at).

 First founded by Heather Tierney, this plant-based restaurant, cafe, and juice bar refers to themselves as a “vegetable slaughterhouse.”
 Tierney leads the designs on every location and ensures the distribution of health focused food to table service.
 All the locations serve breakfast, lunch, dinner, and weekend brunch and feature a daily-changing menu, which is 100% vegetarian, with many vegan and gluten-free options.